ankitsahay02/matlab_octave_graph_routines/README.md

 	Very nice, indeed!
 It has recovered everything except for two vertices of the last cluster that are now in the first cluster, but this actually improved the results.

+TO do:
+	[ ] Of course I'm evaluating the eigenvectors several times, and then deleting extra ones.
+I should put them all together to speed up the process.

 [1] L. Wu, X. Wu, A. Lu and Y. Li,
        "On Spectral Analysis of Signed and Dispute Graphs: Application to  Community Structure,"